-Anticompetitive agreements, particularly hardcore cartels, harm consumers in developed, as well as in developing countries.
-In addition, cartelized industry sectors lack competition which certainly reduces competitiveness in the long run and may have a negative impact on the overall performance of a country's economy.
+Anticompetitive agreements, particularly hardcore cartels, harm consumers both in developed and in developing countries.
+In addition, cartelized industry sectors lack competition, which reduces competitiveness in the long run and may have a negative impact on the overall performance of a country's economy.
 The objective of competition law and policy is to eliminate such anticompetitive practices, including hardcore cartels, thereby enhancing consumer welfare and contributing to a country's competitiveness.
-Nonetheless, some question whether competition law enforcement in fact positively impacts economic growth in developing countries.
+Nonetheless, the question remains as to whether competition law enforcement in fact positively impacts economic growth in developing countries.

 The project's objectives can be summarized as follows:

 Gaining a better understanding of the types, characteristics and functioning of the cartels affecting developing countries as a prerequisite to measure their impact on economic development;

 Measuring the impact of cartels on economic development by using econometric methodology.